reillymedia/sevenslegal/themes/netlify-basic/content/blog/the-biggest-money-laundering-investigation-in-san-diego.md

-+++
+---
+title: "The Biggest Money Laundering Investigation in San Diego"
+yoast_title: "The Biggest Money Laundering Investigation in San Diego"
+yoast_description: "San Diego federal prosecutors have announced they have indicted 75 people nationwide, including 40 in San Diego, in what is being called the biggest money-laundering investigation ever in San Diego."
+categories: [
+  "Blog",
+  "Criminal Law",
+  "Federal Crime",
+  "White Collar Crime"
+]
+pfd_file: ""
-title = "The Biggest Money Laundering Investigation in San Diego" categories = ["Blog", "Criminal Law", "Federal Crime", "White Collar Crime"] date = 2022-11-10T18:30:00Z pfd_file = "" summary = "San Diego federal prosecutors have announced they have indicted 75 people nationwide, including 40 in San Diego, in what is being called the biggest money-laundering investigation ever in San Diego.
-Biggest San Diego Investigation Into Money Laundering According to interim U.S. Attorney Adam Braverman, defendants in the case have laundered drug proceeds from the Sinaloa " tags = ["Federal Crime", "Blog", "White Collar Crime"] url = "/criminal-attorney/biggest-money-laundering-investigation-san-diego/"
+summary: "San Diego federal prosecutors have announced they have indicted 75 people nationwide, including 40 in San Diego, in what is being called the biggest money-laundering investigation ever in San Diego.
+Biggest San Diego Investigation Into Money Laundering According to interim U.S. Attorney Adam Braverman, defendants in the case have laundered drug proceeds from the Sinaloa"

-+++
+tags: [
+  "Cross Border Violence Task Force",
+  "Jose Roberto Lopez-Albarran",
+  "Manuel Reynoso Garcia, money launderer",
+  "money laundering",
+  "real estate",
+  "San Diego",
+  "U.S. Attorney Adam Braverman",
+  "US Treasury, White Collar Crime"
+]
+url: "/blog/biggest-money-laundering-investigation-san-diego/791/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/WhiteCollarCrime.jpg"
+img_alt: "money laundering"
+---
 San Diego federal prosecutors have announced they have indicted 75 people nationwide, including 40 in San Diego, in what is being called the biggest money-laundering investigation ever in San Diego

 ## The Biggest Money Laundering Investigation in San Diego